 Yelp. com is one of the most powerful sites on the web which offer reliable and credible reviews for any business.
-BUT, what if their alga rhythm, not a person, decides to “not recommend” and hide your best reviews?
+BUT, what if their algorithm, not a person, decides to “not recommend” and hide your best reviews?

 That’s what happened to me.
 I had twenty plus 5 star reviews not seen by the public.
 What can I do about this.
 Nothing says Yelp policy.
 Live with it.
 Suck it up.